Rebecca (novel): Film

-The best known of the theatrical film adaptations is the Academy Award–winning 1940 Alfred Hitchcock film version Rebecca, the first film Hitchcock made under his contract with David O. Selznick.
-The film, which starred Laurence Olivier as Maxim, Joan Fontaine as his wife, and Dame Judith Anderson as Mrs Danvers, was based on the novel.
+The best known theatrical film adaptation is the Academy Award–winning 1940 film version by Alfred Hitchcock, the first film Hitchcock made under his contract with David O. Selznick.
+The film, which stars Laurence Olivier as Maxim, Joan Fontaine as his wife, and Dame Judith Anderson as Mrs Danvers, was based on the novel.
 However, the Hollywood Production Code required that if Maxim had murdered his wife, he would have to be punished for his crime.
 Therefore, the key turning point of the novel—the revelation that Maxim, in fact, murdered Rebecca—was altered so that Rebecca's death was accidental.
 This change had not been made in Orson Welles' previous radio play which included a promotion of the film.
 At the end of the film version, Mrs Danvers perishes in the fire, which she had started.
 The film quickly became a classic, and at the time, was a major technical achievement in film-making.

+An Indian film adaptation titled Kohraa followed in 1964, directed by Biren Nag, written by Dhruva Chatterjee, and starring Waheeda Rehman, Biswajeet and Lalita Pawar.

-In 2020, there was a Netflix adaptation, directed by Ben Wheatley and written by Jane Goldman, starring Lily James as the second Mrs de Winter, Armie Hammer as Maxim, and Kristin Scott Thomas as Mrs Danvers.
+In 2020, Netflix released an adaptation, directed by Ben Wheatley and written by Jane Goldman, starring Lily James as the second Mrs de Winter, Armie Hammer as Maxim, and Kristin Scott Thomas as Mrs Danvers.